dsccommunity/dsccommunity.org/content/guidelines/contributing.md

 `RequiredModules.psd1`, or if there are new releases of external modules listed in the file `RequiredModules.psd1`.

->**NOTE:** If script execution is restricted this need to be run before
+>**NOTE:** If script execution is restricted this needs to be run before
->resolving dependencies (change execution policy to allow scripts to run).
+>resolving dependencies.
+It changes execution policy to allow scripts to run.
 >```
 >Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser
 >```

-Running the below command will make sure the dependencies are resolved and to prepare the build and test environment.
+Running the command below will make sure the dependencies are resolved and to prepare the build and test environment.
 All dependencies are downloaded and saved in the project's `output` folder.
-There are normally no changes to the contributors machine.
-There is one exception.
+There are normally no changes to the contributors machine with one exception.
 If the NuGet package provider is not installed, required by the _PowerShellGet_ module, it will be installed.
 The only way to avoid this is to manually install the package provider (for example by downloading any package from _PowerShell Gallery_) prior to running this command.
-If Nuget package provider is not installed it will be installed in the current user's scope when the below command is run.
+If the Nuget package provider is not installed it will be installed in the current user's scope when the following command is run.

 ```powershell